juehv/GlucoProxBLE/README.md

 ### Encryption
 Currently I have no idea how to decrypt the messages.
 Therefore, I recommend setting an empty password to disable the feature, or take a look at the encryption code in the class `.ble.AesEncryptionHelper` and update this section :)

+## Clients
+I've implemented a very simple client for receiving unencrypted bg readings with an ESP32.
+It's implemented with Platform IO and the Arduino framework.
+See examples/clients/esp32Arduino

 ## TODO
 * Update documentation (especially missing parts of BLE package format)